jia-yi-wang/Hierarchical-SGD-AAAI-22/README.md

 ## Hierarchical Federated Learning

-This is the code for the paper entitled "Demystifying Why Local Aggregation Helps: Convergence Analysis of Hierarchical SGD".
+This is the code for the paper entitled "Demystifying Why Local Aggregation Helps: Convergence Analysis of Hierarchical SGD", by Jiayi Wang, Shiqiang Wang, Rong-Rong Chen, Mingyue Ji.

 ### Data and Model
 Dataset includes Cifar-10 and MNIST with IID and Non-IID options.
 It also includes FEMNIST and CelebA obtained from the LEAF framework (https://github.com/TalwalkarLab/leaf/tree/master/data) stored in the `dataset_files` folder.
 For CelebA, the raw images need to be downloaded separately (see https://github.com/jia-yi-wang/aistats21/blob/main/data_reader/celeba.py#L23 for details).